Relevance

 [4-0200] Relevant evidence — s 55

-In deciding whether evidence is relevant, the trial judge is neither required nor permitted to make any assessment of whether the jury would or might accept that evidence, but must proceed on the assumption that it will be accepted: Adam v The Queen (2001) 207 CLR 96 at [22], [60]; R v Shamouil (2006) 66 NSWLR 228 at [60]–[62].
-It is suggested that the same assumption should be made where the judge is also the tribunal of fact.
-The test of relevance — that the evidence could rationally affect (directly or indirectly) the assessment of the existence of a fact in issue in the proceeding — directs attention to the capability rather than the weight of the evidence to perform that task, but the issues of credibility or reliability may be such in the particular case that it is possible for the judge to rule that it would not be open to the jury to conclude that the evidence could perform that task: R v Shamouil at [62]–[63]; DSJ v R (2012) 215 A Crim R 349 at [8], [53]–[56].
+In deciding whether evidence is relevant, the trial judge is neither required nor permitted to make any assessment of whether the jury would or might accept that evidence, but must proceed on the assumption that it will be accepted: Adam v The Queen (2001) 207 CLR 96 at [22], [60] (Gleeson CJ, McHugh, Kirby and Hayne JJ); R v Shamouil (2006) 66 NSWLR 228 at [60]–[62] (Spigelman CJ, Simpson and Adams JJ agreeing).
+The same assumption should be made where the judge is also the tribunal of fact.
+The test of relevance — that the evidence could rationally affect (directly or indirectly) the assessment of the probability of the existence of a fact in issue in the proceeding — directs attention to the capability rather than the weight of the evidence to perform that task.
+However, the issues of credibility or reliability may be such a particular case that the judge may rule that it would not be open to the jury to conclude that the evidence could perform that task: R v Shamouil at [62]–[63]; DSJ v R (2012) 84 NSWLR 758 at [8] (Bathurst CJ), [53]–[56] (Whealy JA, Bathurst CJ, Allsop P, McClellan CJ at CL and McCallum J agreeing).
+In such a case, the effect of the evidence on the probability of the existence of a fact in issue would be nil, and it would not meet the criterion of relevance: IMM v R (2016) 257 CLR 300 at [39] (French CJ, Kiefel, Bell and Keane JJ).

 The evidence must affect the probability of the existence of the fact sought to be proved.
-In a case where it was alleged that the accused had acted in self-defence, evidence that the victim had previously carried a firearm did not go to the probability that he was carrying a firearm on the occasion in question: Elias v R [2006] NSWCCA 365 at [26]; although it would have been relevant to the issue of his tendency to carry such a weapon (at [31]); R v Cakovski (2004) 149 A Crim R 21 at [36], [56]–[57], [70] (see [4-1610]) doubted.
+In a case where it was alleged that the accused had acted in self-defence, evidence that the victim had previously carried a firearm did not go to the probability that he was carrying a firearm on the occasion in question: Elias v R [2006] NSWCCA 365 at [26] (Simpson J, McLellan CJ at CL and Rothman J agreeing); although it would have been relevant to the issue of his tendency to carry such a weapon (at [31]); R v Cakovski [2004] NSWCCA 280 at [36], (Hodgson JA), [56]–[57], (Hulme J), [70] (Hidden J) (see [4-1610]) doubted.

-Where evidence of identification depends on a photograph taken by a security camera, it is for the jury to determine whether the accused is shown in the photograph, and evidence by a police officer that he had made such an identification from the photograph cannot logically affect the jury’s task: Smith v The Queen, above, at [11].
-A complainant who has no recollection of an alleged sexual assault cannot be asked whether her interview video recorded shortly after the event demonstrated that she had consented: R v TA (2003) 57 NSWLR 444 at [6], [24], [26].
+Where evidence of identification depends on a photograph taken by a security camera, it is for the jury to determine whether the accused is shown in the photograph, and evidence by a police officer that he had made such an identification from the photograph cannot logically affect the jury’s task: Smith v The Queen at [11].
+A complainant who has no recollection of an alleged sexual assault cannot be asked whether her interview video recorded shortly after the event demonstrated that she had consented: R v TA (2003) 57 NSWLR 444 at [6] (Spigelman CJ), [24], [26] (Adams J).

-The Law Reform Commission’s intention — that only a minimal logical connection between the evidence and the fact in issue was required, sufficient to make the fact in issue more probable or less probable than it would be without the evidence (ALRC Report 26, vol 1) — was accepted as the appropriate interpretation of s 55, in R v Clark (2001) 123 A Crim R 506 at [111]–[112].
+The Law Reform Commission’s intention — that only a minimal logical connection between the evidence and the fact in issue was required, sufficient to make the fact in issue more probable or less probable than it would be without the evidence (ALRC Report 26, vol 1) — was accepted as the appropriate interpretation of s 55, in R v Clark [2001] NSWCCA 494 at [111]–[112] (Heydon JA).
 Evidence is either relevant or it is not; no discretion falls to be exercised in determining relevance: Smith v The Queen at [6]; Phillips v The Queen (2006) 225 CLR 303 at [50].

 The “probative value” of evidence and the “credibility” of a witness are defined in the Dictionary to the Evidence Act.
-Section 55(2) does not of itself make the credibility of a witness relevant to a fact in issue in the proceeding unless it is of such a nature as to tend rationally and logically to weaken confidence in the veracity of the witness: R v Slack (2003) 139 A Crim R 314 at [31]–[34].
+Section 55(2) does not of itself make the credibility of a witness relevant to a fact in issue in the proceeding unless it is of such a nature as to tend rationally and logically to weaken confidence in the veracity of the witness: R v Slack [2003] NSWCCA 93 at [31]–[34] (Sheller JA, Woods CJ at CL and Smart AJ agreeing).

-The probative effect of telling a lie is logically the same in a civil case as it is in a criminal case: Barrett Property Group Pty Ltd v Carlisle Homes Pty Ltd [2008] FCA 375 (Heerey J) at [75]–[76].
+The probative effect of telling a lie is logically the same in a civil case as it is in a criminal case: Barrett Property Group Pty Ltd v Carlisle Homes Pty Ltd [2008] FCA 375 at [75]–[76] (Heerey J).

 [4-0210] Relevant evidence to be admissible — s 56

-Whilst evidence relating to the prior sexual history of the complainant may be relevant, statutory proscriptions may make it inadmissible — see Criminal Trial Courts Bench Book at [5-100] and ff.
+Whilst evidence relating to the prior sexual history of the complainant in relation to a prescribed sexual offence may be relevant, statutory proscriptions may make it inadmissible: see Criminal Procedure Act 1986 (NSW), s 294CB(2)–(3); see also Criminal Trial Courts Bench Book at [5-100] and ff.

 [4-0220] Provisional relevance — s 57

-This provision is similar to the practice before the Evidence Act of admitting evidence subject to relevance: Nodnara Pty Ltd v Deputy Commissioner of Taxation (1997) 140 FLR 336 (Young J) at 338.
-Where the relevance of particular evidence is initially unclear, it remains appropriate under the Act for evidence to be admitted in a non-jury case subject to relevance, and for a ruling to be made as to its effect at the conclusion of the case: Merrylands Bowling, Sporting and Recreation Club Ltd v P & H Property Services Pty Ltd [2001] NSWCA 358 at [35].
+This provision is similar to the practice before the Evidence Act of admitting evidence subject to relevance: Nodnara Pty Ltd v Deputy Commissioner of Taxation (1997) 140 FLR 336 at 338 (Young J).
+Where the relevance of particular evidence is initially unclear, it remains appropriate under the Act for evidence to be admitted in a non-jury case subject to relevance, and for a ruling to be made as to its effect at the conclusion of the case: Merrylands Bowling, Sporting and Recreation Club Ltd v P & H Property Services Pty Ltd [2001] NSWCA 358 at [35] (Rolfe AJA, Hodgson JA and Young CJ in Eq agreeing).

 [4-0230] Inferences as to relevance — s 58

-See also s 183 of the statute, which permits any reasonable inferences to be drawn from a document where a question arises about the application of a provision of the statute in relation to that document.
+See also s 183, which permits any reasonable inferences to be drawn from a document where a question arises about the application of a provision of the statute in relation to that document.

 Legislation